Brayan Peña: Kansas City Royals (second stint)

 On February 7, 2017, Peña signed a minor league contract with the Kansas City Royals that included an invitation to spring training.
 In 43 games for the Triple–A Omaha Storm Chasers, he hit .274/.308/.298 with no home runs and 15 RBI.
 Peña elected free agency following the season on November 6.

 Detroit Tigers (second stint)

 On January 9, 2018, the Detroit Tigers signed Peña to a minor league contract with an invitation to spring training.
 He was released on June 11.
 Peña announced his retirement from professional baseball on June 18.

 Coaching career

-Peña served as the manager of the Tigers' Gulf Coast League West team, who won the Gulf Coast League Championship in 2018.
+Peña served as the manager of the Detroit Tigers' rookie-level affiliate, the Gulf Coast League Tigers, who won the Gulf Coast League Championship in 2018.
 During the 2019 season, he served as manager of the Low–A Connecticut Tigers.
 On November 12, 2019, he was named manager of the West Michigan Whitecaps.

+On February 2, 2026, Peña was announced as the manager for the Florida Complex League Tigers, Detroit's rookie-level affiliate.